 In some situations, you may be able to work out a deal with the medical care provider where they will receive some portion of your settlement at the end of the case.
 This type of arrangement commonly involves a “personal injury lien.”
 Your personal injury attorney can help you create this sort of agreement with your health care provider.

 Unfortunately, dealing with medical bills after you have been injured is often extremely difficult.
 Using some of these techniques, however, can help ease the burden.
-Call Jim Glaser Law for more information.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.